xwydq/docker_shiny-server_centos7/README.md

-### Docker Configuration for Shiny-Server and RStudio Server on CentOS7
+### Docker Configuration for Shiny-Server and RStudio Server on CentOS7.6

-The Docker Hub has a similar instance of Shiny-Server called [Rocker](https://hub.docker.com/r/rocker/shiny/), which runs on a Debian instance.
-However, many organizations prefer to run production servers on CentOS.
-This work uses CentOS 7.
-There is also a [similar container](https://github.com/smartinsightsfromdata/Docker-for-shiny-server-free-edition-on-centos) based on CentOS 6.7, which was the inspiration for this container.

 ### This configuration includes: